booch/proposals/2016/splat.markdown

 Bio
 ---

-Amos is a freelance consultant under the name Binary Noggin.
+Amos is a freelance consultant and owner of Binary Noggin.
 He joins teams as a developer to help improve process and tech skills.
 He is a host on [This Agile Life](http://thisagilelife.com) where he discusses process, code, and trust.